The $5.4 trillion wealth transfer: what families need to know about probate in Australia

 The scale of this wealth transfer means probate is no longer just an administrative step.
 Several trends are making estates more complex:

 Rising asset values: Property prices and superannuation balances have grown significantly, meaning many estates now exceed $1 million.
+Superannuation death benefits should always be given specific consideration when putting together an estate plan.

 Family business structuresPrivate companiestrusts and partnerships require specialist planning and careful administration on succession.